addy-analytics/TEDTALK/README.md

 # TED TALK (1970-2022)
-A Descriptive Analysis of TedTalks from 1970-2022
+A Descriptive Analysis of TedTalks from 1970-2022 with Microsoft Excel

 ## Introduction
 TED Talks are popular videos with subtitles in more than 100 languages featuring knowledgeable speakers on topics like business, science, technology, and creativity.
 This dataset contains 6 different features of each talk available on TED's website which consists;